This page addresses some of the typical questions

 and most water runs off the surface.
 As a result,

+Will my dog sledding program be on snow?
 Here at Maryland Sled Dog Adventures LLC,

 we run "snow or no snow."
 Because snow here